Kantō region: History

 This was the first military government in Japan's history.
 Kamakura flourished until the fall of the Kamakura Shogunate, and its political functions returned to Kyoto in 1392.

 In 1591, Tokugawa Ieyasu gave up control of his five provinces (Mikawa, Tōtōmi, Suruga, Shinano, and Kai) and moved all his soldiers and vassals to his new eight provinces in the Kantō region.
 The proclamation of this decision happened on the same day Toyotomi Hideyoshi, the de facto ruler of Japan at that time, entered Odawara castle following the surrender of the Hōjō clan after the Siege of Odawara (1590).
-The moment Ieyasu was appointed to rule Kantō, he immediately assign his premier vassals such as Ii Naomasa, Honda Tadakatsu, Sakakibara Yasumasa, and Sakai Ietsugu, son of Sakai Tadatsugu, each to control large area of the former Hōjō clan territories in Kantō.
-Historian such as Kawamura saw this step was meant to bring order the newly subdued population of the area, while also guarding the eastern domains from the influence or threat from the Satomi clan which had not yet submit to the rule of Toyotomi at that time.
+The moment Ieyasu was appointed to rule Kantō, he immediately assigned his premier vassals to control large areas of the former Hōjō clan territories in the region.
+Historians such as Kawamura have interpreted these actions as supporting multiple goals: namely, bringing order the newly subdued population of the area while also guarding the eastern domains from the influence or threat from the Satomi clan, which had not yet submit to the rule of Toyotomi at that time.
 The governors of Kantō region under Ieyasu rule: